Generalizing Liquid Democracy to multi-agent delegation: A Voting Weight Measure and Equilibrium Analysis: Introduction

 \begin{itemize}

 \item[(P1)] It generalizes the concept of simple delegation, whereby classic delegation is recovered when agents choose to delegate their voting weight without dividing it.

 \item[(P2)] Delegation makes sense.
-If agent $a$ delegates her voting weight to agent $b$, the distribution of voting weight is equivalent to what would be obtained if agent $a$ replicated the delegation profile of agent $b$.
+If agent $a$ delegates her voting weight to agent $b$, the distribution of voting weight is equivalent to what would be obtained if agent $a$ replicated the delegation weighting of agent $b$.
 This implies that delegating to an agent is equivalent to replicating their actions.
-Although we are being advisedly vague here, this property is formalized and proven in Theorem \ref{teo:delegation}.
+Although we are being advisedly vague here, this property is formalized in Definition \ref{def:P2}.

 \item[(P3)] If an agent chooses to retain a fraction $q \in (0,1]$ of the vote for herself, then her voting weight should be no less than $q$.
-Conversely, if an agent opts to delegate all the power, her voting weight should be rendered null.
-This property is referred to as \textit{consistency}.
+Conversely, if an agent opts to delegate all the weight, her voting weight should be rendered null.
+This property is referred to as \textit{self-selection}.

 \end{itemize} Note that property (P2) implies that, for an agent, delegating is equivalent to allowing their proxy to make decisions on their behalf.
+That is, starting from a delegation setting where agent $a$ delegates their vote to agent $b$, if a new setting is constructed where agent $a$ copies the delegation weightings of agent $b$, the resulting voting weight should remain unchanged.
 This intuitively corresponds with the expected outcome of delegation.
-To the best of our knowledge, no existing multi-agent delegation models which allow agents to retain a portion of voting weight have been able to achieve this key property.
 We refer to (P2) as the \textit{delegation property}.
 We emphasize that the properties (P1)-(P3) are desirable, but do not necessarily provide a comprehensive characterization of a reasonable generalization of the classic LD model.
-We prove that our proposed measure has desirable features in addition to (P1)-(P3).
+In this work we establish the fulfillment of properties (P1)-(P3) by the proposed voting measure within a defined margin of error determined by the penalty factor.